 - The course of supervisor/pupil interactions and reflections on both the supervisor's and the pupil's work.
 Pupils will regularly provide their supervisors with written work (requiring English and communications skills, legal research and judgment) which supervisors are asked to consider promptly, generally giving a grade according to chambers' mark scheme and always giving constructive and appropriate oral feedback.
-Progress is also to be monitored by the regular informal and formal reviews, which take place during and at the end of a 'seat' respectively and are overseen by the Head of Pupillage. - The two assessed moots/advocacy exercises generally judged by members of the judiciary.
+Progress is also to be monitored by the regular informal and formal reviews, which take place during and at the end of a 'seat' respectively and are overseen by the Chair of the Pupillage Recruitment Committee. - The two assessed moots/advocacy exercises generally judged by members of the judiciary.
 These require pupils to research areas of law, make judgements on the nature and merit of arguments available to them and to present arguments in writing and orally.
 They also learn the importance of preparation for the moots.
 Feedback is provided by the judges, members of the recruitment committee present and by supervisors on both the skeleton arguments and the oral advocacy of pupils.
-Performance is also discussed during the scheduled informal and formal reviews with the Head of Pupillage. - 3-4 pieces of assessed written work are set and graded according to chambers' mark scheme by experienced members of chambers who do not supervise the pupil.
-These involve legal research, exercise of judgement and both written and oral communication skills, because panel assessors do not just mark written work but discuss it with pupils orally too. - Pupils are given specific research training by Melody Ihuoma and Will Cook which introduces the pupils to and ensures they understand how to use the research tools which are available in chambers, which are those commonly found at the commercial Bar.
+Performance is also discussed during the scheduled informal and formal reviews with the Chair of the Pupillage Recruitment Committee.

+- 3-4 pieces of assessed written work are set and graded according to chambers' mark scheme by experienced members of chambers who do not supervise the pupil.
+These involve legal research, exercise of judgement and both written and oral communication skills, because panel assessors do not just mark written work but discuss it with pupils orally too. - Pupils are given specific research training by junior members of chambers which introduces the pupils to and ensures they understand how to use the research tools which are available in chambers, which are those commonly found at the commercial Bar.